Generic Name: hydrocortisone (hye-droe-KOR-ti-sone)

 - Corticosteroids may affect growth rate in CHILDREN and teenagers in some cases.
 They may need regular growth checks while they use hydrocortisone gel, especially if the child is using a large amount of it or using it for a long period of time.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using hydrocortisone gel while you are pregnant.
-It is not known if hydrocortisone gel is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use hydrocortisone gel, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of hydrocortisone gel: